 Ashley and Ted Riolomore rave reviews

-blessings whether read or sung in Hebrew are fully translated
+All prayers and blessings, read or sung in Hebrew, are translated in